wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   [wazo-auth changelog 19.16](https://github.com/wazo-platform/wazo-confd/blob/master/CHANGELOG.md#1916)
 - wazo-dird backend plugins now support `match_all` method.
 See [wazo-dird](/uc-doc/system/wazo-dird/developer) for more informations
+- Asterisk configuration files in `/etc/asterisk` are required to have a name ending with `.conf` to be applied.

 Consult the
 [20.16 Tickets](https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10136)